Huiziwang/Huiziwang.github.io/README.md

 Graduate Research Assistant (May 2019 - December 2024)

-- Project: E-probes Targeting Citrus Pathogens.
+- Project: E-probes Targeting Citrus Pathogens that was funded by the United States Department of Agriculture (USDA).

-- Supervisor: Dr. Kitty Cardwell, United States Department of Agriculture (USDA) National Plant Health Champion and Director of the Institute for Biosecurity and Microbial Forensics (IBMF) at Oklahoma State University (Emerita).
+- Supervisor: Dr. Kitty Cardwell, USDA National Plant Health Champion and Director of the Institute for Biosecurity and Microbial Forensics (IBMF) at Oklahoma State University (Emerita).

-- Role: The lead statistician for an interdisciplinary research team including professors and students from Oklahoma State University and the University of California, Riverside that was funded by USDA.
+- Role: The lead statistician for an interdisciplinary research team including professors and students from Oklahoma State University and the University of California, Riverside
 - Responsibilities: Algorithm Development; Data Generation; Data Curation; Statistical Analysis and Validation; E-probe Design; E-probe Validation; Mentored Student; Weekly Meeting.

 ### Teaching Experience: